Liverpool's Andy Robertson Voted The Best Left-Back In The World

 Liverpool signed Robertson from Hull City in 2017 for a reported fee of £8m, and the Scotland international has become an integral part of Jürgen Klopp's squad.

-Since his arrival at Anfield, he has made 50 appearances and scored once for the Reds.
+Since his arrival at Anfield, he has made over 50 appearances and scored once for the Reds.

 The Liverpool defender committed his long-term future to the club after he penned a new deal back in January, which will keep him at Anfield until 2024.

-"What you need in wide areas is energy and what Liverpool have got in Robertson and Trent Alexander-Arnold [they have] players with tremendous energy and the capacity to run 40 or 50 yards in that gully there and it allows the forwards to play really narrow and the space in wide areas that only these two people occupy," he said (via the Liverpool Echo).
+"What you need in wide areas is energy and what Liverpool have got in Robertson and Trent Alexander-Arnold [they have] players with tremendous energy and the capacity to run 40 or 50 yards in that gully there and it allows the forwards to play really narrow and the space in wide areas that only these two people occupy," he said.

 "This lad, Andy Robertson, he's the most improved player I've ever seen in the Premier League, his energy, his quality, he's the best left-back I see in Europe at this moment in time.